General Information on the Account Statement

 The account statement is the primary method of communicating the student's educational costs.
 The statement provides complete transaction detail for all account activity since the last statement.
 Statements are provided 6 weeks prior to the start of each term and due two weeks before the term commences.
 A follow-up statement is produced about two weeks after each term has begun and is due 25 days later.
 Statements are delivered using the D-Pay Electronic Billing and Payment System.

 The due date is displayed on each statement.
-In order to be cleared financially for an academic term, the amount due must either be paid or covered by anticipated aid/credits.
+In order to be cleared financially for an academic term, the amount due must be paid, covered by anticipated aid/credits, or the student/parent must be enrolled in a payment plan.

 A separate charge will be assessed for late payment of any student bill.
 Payment is due and payable no later than the date indicated on the billing statement.
-If payment is not received by the due date, a Late Charge equal to 1.5% of the amount payable will be assessed.
+The late charge is equal to 1.5% of the amount payable.
+In order to avoid a late charge, please do one of the following by the due date of your bill: